 To open an account, you (and if applicable, the parent or guardian or legal representative) will need to tell us your name, address, Social Security or taxpayer identification number, birth date and email address.
 You will also need to select an Investment Option.

-If an account owner receives Medicaid, his or her state that provided Medicaid services may seek to receive the balance in the account upon death.
-For those not receiving Medicaid benefits, any funds remaining in the account will be available to the estate.
+With the exception of residents of the State of Nebraska, if, while the Enable account was open, an account owner receives Medicaid, his or her state that provided Medicaid services may seek to receive the balance in the account upon death.

 If the account owner is no longer an Eligible Individual, the account can remain open subject to certain restrictions.